tops4u/Ram-Tester/Docs/Measurements/readme.md

 This contains some measurements made with the SMD Version of the RAM Tester for Documentation Reasons.

-Permanent Short Test Results to test how hot the fuse gets.
+Permanent Short Test Results to test how hot the fuse gets (Measured directly on top of the Fuse).
 - 1stGen_ShortTest -> First Versions of the Board with Green PCB
 - 2ndGen_ShortTest -> 2nd Version black Boards marking: no Marking, V2 or V2.1